medavox/MuTime/README.md

 It's pretty simple actually.
 We:-

-1. make a request to an NTP server that gives us the actual time.
+* make a request to one or more NTP servers that give us the true time.
-2. establish the delta between device uptime and uptime at the time of the network response.
+    * DNS-resolve the user-provided strings of NTP URLs into 1 or more IP addresses.
-* resolve the DNS for the provided NTP host to single IP addresses,
+    * For each ip address:
-* shoot multiple requests to that single IP,
+        * shoot multiple requests to it (currently 4 times),
-* guard against the above mentioned checks,
+        * establish the delta between device uptime at request-time and response-time.
-* retry every single failed request,
+        * picks the lowest-latency response (if any).
-* filter the best response,
+    * pick the response from all the queried IP addresses with the median system clock offset,
     * and persist that to disk.

-On each subsequent request for the true time "now", we compute the correct time from that offset.
+On each subsequent request for the true time "now", we compute the correct time from that stored offset.

 Once we have this offset information, it's valid until you reboot your device or manually change the system clock.
 This means if you enable the disk caching feature, after a single successful NTP request you can